oxygenxml/oxygen-git-client-addon/README.md

 - a **Checkout branch**: a specific branch of the repositry to be cloned.
 The default branch will be cloned if another one is not specified.
 - the **Destination path**: the local path were the repository will be cloned.

-After cloning a repository, it will be set as the current working copy.
+After cloning a repository, it will automatically be set as the current working copy.

 ## Selecting the working copy